 The result of any case depend upon a variety of factors unique to each case; and case results listed below do not guarantee or predict a similar result in any future case undertaken by the this firm or any of it’s attorneys or associates.

 John Denove tried a case in Santa Monica.
 The client was injured in a car accident.
 She had injuries to her low back and is a candidate for back surgery.
-Click here to see some of the demonstrative evidence that was used during trial.

 John Denove and recently settled a case involving a broad side collision between two cars.
 The Plaintiff hurt her back in the collision.
 The defense refused to admit liability and claimed the Plaintiff’s injury was all preexisting from a prior back surgery and lingering pain decades before the collision.
 The case was referred to Mr. Denove by another Plaintiff’s attorney.
 They were able to show the collision caused new injury to the Plaintiff’s back requiring a new surgery.
 They were also able to show the Plaintiff developed a chronic pain syndrome following the collision.
 The insurance company decided to settle the case on the first day of trial after Jack and Bill took the defense experts depositions.